 The CCAC publishes guidelines documents on the ethical use and care of animals in science.
-All CCAC guidelines are based on scientific evidence and have undergone extensive peer review.
+All CCAC guidelines are based on expert peer advice and current interpretation of scientific evidence, and have undergone extensive peer review.
 For details on how CCAC guidelines are developed, please see Development of Peer-Based Guidelines.

-For information on other topics, see the CCAC Guide to the Care and Use of Experimental Animals
+For information on other topics, see the CCAC's Guide to the Care and Use of Experimental Animals, vol.2

 This guide is currently under revision.
 Until the revision process is complete, the individual chapters still in use and links to best practice information are listed below.